THE PARLOR

 A collage of brand guideline pages—including sections on brand story, mission, fonts and colors, logo story, icons, language, and photography—centers around a black box that boldly highlights Brand Guidelines Example.

-The Brand Guidelines are an in-depth rulebook and reference for all internal staff, covering brand positioning, visuals, and assets so nothing gets lost in translation.
+• The Brand Guidelines are an in-depth rulebook and reference for all internal staff, covering brand positioning, visuals, and asset use so nothing gets lost in translation.

-The Brand Style Guide is a learner document for partners and designers that lays out how to use your assets and present your business without the full context of the guidelines.
+• The Brand Style Guide is a condensed document for partners and designers that lays out how to use your assets and present your business without the full context of the guidelines.

 Ornate, baroque vintage-style rectangular frame with intricate, swirling floral and leaf patterns in each corner and along the edges, leaving a blank center for text or an image.
 The design is elegant and decorative.